MicrosoftDocs/sql-docs/docs/azure-data-studio/create-memory-optimized-tables-in-azure-data-studio.md

 [!INCLUDE [sql-asdb-asdbmi](../includes/applies-to-version/sql-asdb-asdbmi.md)]

- Memory-Optimized tables are a feature of SQL Server where the entire table resides in memory.
+ memory-Optimized tables are a feature of SQL Server where the entire table resides in memory.
 A second copy of the table data is maintained on disk.
 Data in memory-optimized tables is only read from disk during database recovery.
-For example, after a server restart.
-Memory-Optimized Tables can be created in the table designer in Azure Data Studio.
+For example, after a server restart. memory-Optimized tables can be created in the table designer in Azure Data Studio.

 > [!NOTE]
-> Memory-Optimized tables must belong to a filegroup.
+> memory-optimized tables must belong to a filegroup.
 To read more on this, check out this documentation on [the memory optimized filegroup](../relational-databases/in-memory-oltp/the-memory-optimized-filegroup.md).

- Memory-Optimized tables must have a non-clustered primary key.
-For an introduction to Memory-Optimized Tables, check out the [Introduction to Memory-Optimized Tables](../relational-databases/in-memory-oltp/introduction-to-memory-optimized-tables.md) article.
+ memory-Optimized tables must have a non-clustered primary key.
+For an introduction to memory-optimized Tables, check out the [Introduction to Memory-Optimized Tables](../relational-databases/in-memory-oltp/introduction-to-memory-optimized-tables.md) article.
 Additionally, all memory-optimized tables must have at least one index.

-## Create a Memory-Optimized Table
+## Create a memory-optimized table

-1. To create a Memory-Optimized Table, we need to ensure that a filegroup has been created for our database.
+1. To create a memory-optimized Table, we need to ensure that a filegroup has been created for our database.
 In the object explorer, open a new query editor window from the server level as we will be creating an entirely new database in which our memory-optimized table will reside.
 In the query editor, copy, paste and execute the following code:

     ```sql
     CREATE DATABASE imoltp